ResistanceHub/game-of-html/README.md

 ```
 curl https://anapioficeandfire.com/api/houses/1
 ```
-For a pretty (formatted) output try:
+For a pretty print (formatted) output try:

 ```
 curl https://anapioficeandfire.com/api/houses/1 | json_pp
 ```

-This was a GET request, but you can perform all the HTTP requests with curl e.g. POST, PUT, DELETE etc
+This was a `GET` request, but you can perform all the HTTP requests with curl e.g. `POST`, `PUT`, `DELETE` etc

 ## Using C# to fetch data from the API

+There are two challenges to overcome when consuming data from an API serving JSON.

+- Desrializing the JSON
+- Requesting the DATA

+### Deserialize JSON in C#

-When making a request in C# it is common for response to be returned as a string.
+When making a request in C# it is common for a response to be returned as a string.
 This string contains the JSON response.
 JSON is serialized data.
 To use this in C# we need to convert the JSON string into a C# object - this is known as deserialization.

-### Deserialize JSON

 There are numerous libraries that can be used to deserialize JSON.
 Json.Net (https://www.newtonsoft.com/json) is one of the most popular libraries.
 This can be installed through NuGet Package manager.